tarigor/igor-taren-repo/README.md

 The program should provide the ability to:

+-Display 3 randomly generated three-digit numbers and the sum of their first digits;
 -Displays a randomly generated three-digit natural number and the sum of its digits.

 ### Stack